 In the community, the Institute convenes public forums featuring diverse perspectives and hosts political debates that invite politicians into candid conversations for an informed electorate.

 Stubblefield Institute Today!

-A non-partisan organization cooperatively founded by experienced political science scholars and practitioners, the Stubblefield Institute is located on the banks of the Potomac River separating Maryland and West Virginia, an area steeped in Revolutionary and Civil War history that is only 75 miles from Washington, DC.
+A non-partisan collaboration of experienced political science scholars, successful practitioners, students, and engaged civic activists, the Stubblefield Institute is located at Shepherd University, on the banks of the Potomac River separating Maryland and West Virginia—an area steeped in Revolutionary and Civil War history that is only 75 miles from Washington, DC.